A career as an interpreter is one of the most sought-after careers involving Japanese.

 Bidule interpreting is a portable receiver and transmitter system.
 This enables simultaneous translation without the use of a cabin.

-They use a microphone to translate the words spoken by speakers into another language using the transmitter.
-The audience uses headphones to listen to the translation.
+They use a microphone to translate the words speakers speak into another language using the transmitter.
+The audience listens to the translation using headphones.

 This is only suitable for small groups, tours, and less formal occasions like seminars and corporate stays.
-There are many benefits like easy-to-use, no need for specialized technicians, easy to carry, and low cost.
+It has many benefits, such as being easy to use, requiring no specialized technicians, being easy to carry, and being low-cost.

 (vii) Liaison interpreting